Seattle Rugby Club

 The Seattle Rugby Club (formerly Seattle Saracens and Old Puget Sound Beach after a merger) is a rugby union club based in Seattle.
 The club travels throughout the US and into Canada.
 In 2014 the club was ranked as the number one US club while also playing in a Canadian league based in British Columbia (BCRU).
 Old Puget Sound Beach was a charter member of the now defunct USA Super League in the Pacific Coast USA Rugby territory.
+Prior to the 2024-25 BC Premier League season, it was announced that Seattle would not compete, instead moving to the Pacific Northwest Rugby Football Union.
+The women's team would continue to compete in BC.

 History

 Founded in 1966, Seattle RFC was a group of enthusiastic rugby players who had responded to an ad in the local Seattle Times looking to get a game of rugby going.

 Old Puget Sound Beach Rugby Football Club played its first game in the fall of 1971.

 In 1996, Seattle RFC joined with the local women's rugby club called the Breakers.
 This proved to be an opportunity for both men and women to prosper in the Pacific Northwest Rugby Football Union.
 The women's USA Division-1 team has consecutively been within the top 16, ‘Sweet 16’, in the nation and continues to play in the BCRU Premier League.

 For decades, Seattle and OPSB were local adversaries and had many spirited matches.
 In 2006, Seattle RFC men's teams and OPSB's men's teams combined resources and were able to field a squad in the now defunct USA Rugby Super League as well as 2 squads in the BC Rugby Union's 1st and 2nd division in Canada.